-This procedure applies to all personnel involved with or responsible for the testing of facilities designated by this EOP for equipment elevated voltage.
+This procedure applies to all personnel involved with or responsible for the testing, repair and reporting of facilities designated by this EOP for equipment elevated voltage.
+It should be noted that the term "Contact Voltage" has been adopted and is used in the EOP (refer to definitions section).

-- 1. Distribution Engineering Services - A. Update program as necessary. - B. Provide field support and training upon request. - C. Act as liaison with existing database vendor when required. - 2.
-Inspections - A. Ensure the equipment elevated voltage program as outlined in this EOP is implemented properly and timely. - B. Ensure that the program as outlined in the EOP is completed each year. - C. Provide qualified personnel to complete equipment elevated voltage testing. - D. Ensure all equipment elevated voltage testers have been trained. - 3.
-C&MS Management - A. When requested by Field Operations/Distribution Network Strategy obtain, schedule and manage contractors to perform equipment elevated voltage testing. - B. Ensure all equipment elevated voltage testers have been trained. - C. Manage contractual terms and conditions including all change orders and resource requirements.
+- 1. Standards, Policies and Codes - A. Update program as necessary. - B. Provide personnel guidance and assistance as requested. - 2.
+Inspection s & Maintenance - A. Ensure the equipment elevated voltage program as outlined in this EOP is implemented properly and timely. - B. Ensure that the program as outlined in the EOP is completed each year. - C. Provide qualified personnel to complete equipment elevated voltage testing. - D. Ensure all equipment elevated voltage inspectors have been trained.